If you are documenting computer procedures, you probably

 mid-way through an unpunctuated word, only at slashes and

-full points (and never at embedded hyphens unless in
+full points (and never at embedded hyphens except in rare

 invalid in URIs, so using spaces in a